ehmpathy/sql-schema-control/readme.md

 ###### possible *change* states
-- *NOT_APPLIED*: a checked in change set has not been applied to db yet
+- *NOT_APPLIED*: a checked in change has not been applied to db yet
   - explanation:
-    - i.e., you checked in a new change set and have not applied it
+    - i.e., you checked in a new change and have not applied it
   - resolution:
     - `npx schema-control apply`
-- *UP_TO_DATE*: a checked in change set has been applied to db and has the same contents as what was applied
+- *UP_TO_DATE*: a checked in change has been applied to db and has the same contents as what was applied
   - explanation:
-    - i.e., the change set has not been altered since the last time it was applied
+    - i.e., the change has not been altered since the last time it was applied
   - resolution:
     - `echo 'all done'`: nothing to do - this is what we want!
-- *OUT_OF_DATE*: a checked in change set has been applied but the contents of this change set and the one that was applied are different
+- *OUT_OF_DATE*: a checked in change has been applied but the contents of this change and the one that was applied are different
   - explanation:
-    - i.e., the change set definition was modified since it was last applied
+    - i.e., the change definition was modified since it was last applied
   - resolution:
     - `npm run schema-control apply --and-update`